manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 ## Motivation

-The purpose `wallet_switchNetworkRpcProvider` is to provide dapps with a way of requesting to switch the wallet's active chain, which they would otherwise have to ask the user to do manually.
+The purpose `wallet_switchNetworkRpcProvider` is to provide dapps with a way of requesting to switch the wallet's active chain's RPC Provider, which they would otherwise have to ask the user to do manually.

 - Account Abstraction via private mempool (EIP4339)
 - Fallback provider for RPC Connectivity issues (at the Server side) (Example: Infura Service